When Simulation Shows You “Don’t Make Changes!”

 - Number of workers

-- The number of products waiting for further processing in a queue or storage
+- Number of products waiting in queues or storage

-- Time in the system for an order
+- Total time in the system for each order

 Result

-The simulation indicated that with the proposed changes:
+The simulation showed that with the proposed layout:

-- The number of products sitting in storage increased significantly.
+- The number of products stored in queues increased significantly.

-- The amount of products processed within the specified time did not increase for four of the five products, and just barely for the fifth.
+- The number of products processed within the required time did not improve for four of the five products and improved only slightly for the fifth.

-While there were improvements in some areas, there weren’t enough improvements to offset the cost of reconstruction and compensate for the other issues created by the new layout.
+Although there were minor improvements in some areas, they were not sufficient to justify the cost of reconstruction or the operational issues introduced by the new layout.

 More Student Projects